 I study the intergenerational transmission of collective memory as a mechanism for cultural transmission, in the presence of social externalities associated with individual cultural investment decisions (learning and internalizing cultural norms and values).
 The younger generation's investment decisions are based on beliefs about the quality of existing institutions, norms and values; these beliefs are influenced by the information (memory) received from the older generation.
-I compare the optimal transmission of collective memory to the young in culturally homogeneous and culturally heterogeneous societies, and examine how memory transmission is likely to differ from the social optimum in practice.
+I find that in culturally homogeneous societies it can be optimal to suppress "negative" memories while emphasizing and elaborating "positive" ones.
+However, the ability to bias collective memory in this way has important costs: it may generate cultural over-optimism and over-investment in some cases, and the reverse, cultural pessimism and under-investment, in other cases.
+The scope for welfare-enhancing manipulation of collective memory is reduced, moreover, in culturally heterogeneous societies.
 My findings are consistent with the empirical evidence on the evolution of collective memory in a variety of countries.